-- a data processor engaged to store or use data for you.
+- a data processor engaged to store or use data for you (for your purposes)

-- the individuals have been reliably informed that their personal data is being shared, and the details of the sharing, including:
+- the individuals have been clearly informed that their personal data is being shared, and the details of the sharing, including:

 - the sharing is documented.

-Where contracts or other agreements are required, it is wise to have a data sharing agreement in a framework which can be customised to suit your business needs.
-A Data Protection Officer (DPO) or DPO service can help your Data Governance Team to formulate the appropriate templates and bespoke data sharing agreements.
+Where contracts or other data sharing agreements are required, it is wise to have a data sharing agreement in a framework which can be customised to suit your business needs.
+A Data Protection Officer (DPO) can help your team create the appropriate frameworks, and develop bespoke data sharing agreements.